tolvanea/teensy3_keyboard_controller/README.md

 However, optionally, Cargo can be also used, if dependencies found in `Dockerfile` are installed on system by using system's package manager.
 Makefile can be configured to use Cargo instead of Cross.

 ## Installations
-Install [teensy-loader-cli](https://www.pjrc.com/teensy/loader_cli.html), which will be used to flash compiled binaries on teensy.
-Also install objcopy-tool, which transforms binary to hex-file.
+Install [teensy-loader-cli](https://www.pjrc.com/teensy/loader_cli.html), which will be used to flash hex-files on teensy.
+Also install objcopy tool, which transforms compiled binary to hex-file.
 Installation on ubuntu is:
 ```
 sudo apt-get install teensy-loader-cli binutils-arm-none-eabi
 ```